-Afterpay Touch : Australia audits Paypal for money laundering, terror law compliance | MarketScreener
+Afterpay Touch : Australia audits PayPal for money laundering, terror law compliance | MarketScreener

 A preliminary report from a separate review ordered by AUSTRAC into buy-now-pay-later company Afterpay Touch Group in June, citing suspected non-compliance with anti-money laundering and counter-terrorism financing laws, was due to be handed to AUSTRAC on Tuesday.

-Buy-now-pay-later (BNPL) players like Afterpay let shoppers purchase products without paying upfront, and without the regulatory hurdle of applying for a credit card or loan, raising concerns about shopper identity.
+Buy-now-pay-later (BNPL) players let shoppers purchase products without paying upfront, and without the regulatory hurdle of applying for a credit card or loan, raising concerns about shopper identity.

 AUSTRAC and Afterpay did not immediately respond to questions about that review.

-(Reporting by Colin Packham and Byron Kaye; Editing by Kim Coghill and Jane Wardell)
+(Reporting by Colin Packham and Byron Kaye; Editing by Kim Coghill, Jane Wardell and Mark Potter)

 By Colin Packham and Byron Kaye